Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/ENTITLEMENTS_SCHEMA.md

 ### Key Design Decisions

+1. **One Row Per Category/Entitlement Per Subscription**: UNIQUE constraint on `(subscription_id, category, entitlement)` ensures each subscription plan can only have one entitlement definition per category/entitlement combination.
+This prevents duplicate entitlements (e.g., you can't have two 'file'/'storage' entitlements for the same plan).
-1. **Flexible Entitlement System**: The `entitlement` and `unit` fields are VARCHAR to allow for flexible entitlement types without schema changes.
+2. **Flexible Entitlement System**: The `entitlement` and `unit` fields are VARCHAR to allow for flexible entitlement types without schema changes.
-2. **Category Grouping**: The `category` enum groups entitlements by type (file, chat, other) for easier querying and organization.
+3. **Category Grouping**: The `category` enum groups entitlements by type (file, chat, other) for easier querying and organization.
-3. **One-to-Many Relationship**: One subscription can have multiple entitlements (e.g., storage size, file count, tokens, API calls).
+4. **One-to-Many Relationship**: One subscription can have multiple entitlements (e.g., storage size, file count, tokens, API calls).
-4. **Integer Quota**: Quota is stored as INTEGER for simplicity.
+5. **Integer Quota**: Quota is stored as INTEGER for simplicity.
 For fractional values (e.g., 0.5 GB), store in smaller units (e.g., 500 MB).

 ### Common Entitlement Examples